Martin Luther King Jr. Day falls on the third Monday in January, and is held in honor of the civil rights leader's Jan. 15 birthday.

-U.S. Bank, TCF Bank and Wells Fargo recognize MLK Day as a bank holiday, so you'll find most branches will be closed.
+U.S. Bank, Huntington Bank and Wells Fargo recognize MLK Day as a bank holiday, so you'll find most branches will be closed.
 Any transactions you can make won't be processed until Tuesday.

 In Minneapolis, there will be regular pickups on Monday despite the holiday.
-However, the Downtown Solid Waste customer service office and the South Transfer Station will be closed.
+However, the South Transfer Station is closed on Mondays.

 It's the same in St. Paul, where MLK Day isn't one of the holidays that alters collection days.

 City parking meters in Minneapolis won't be enforced on MLK Day, but Park Board meters along Minneapolis parkways will be, as will University of Minnesota parking meters.

 Meters also won't be enforced in St. Paul.

 Stores and malls

 Most of these will be open and operating as usual, while many retailers offer MLK Day sales.

 Metro Transit is running a normal schedule, including buses, the light rail and the Northstar.